-We successfully represented a hospital in connection with a self-disclosure to the U.S. Department of Justice and settlement of potential FCA claims regarding the medical necessity of in-patient psychiatric services.
+We served as lead counsel representing a hospital in connection with a self-disclosure and settlement of potential False Claims Act (FCA) violations concerning the medical necessity of in-patient psychiatric services.

-Self-Disclosure and Resolution Regarding Medically Unnecessary In-Patient Psychiatric Services
+Representation of Hospital in Self-Disclosure Regarding Medically Unnecessary Psychiatric Services

 You Also May Be Interested In: